Opening F-111 dump and burn at Riverfire 2006, an annual fireworks/RAAF spectacular at South Bank in Brisbane, Saturday September 2nd 2006

 3. Then starting July 1909, the Commonwealth administered the old age pension for all Australians resident 25+ years, though it excluded Aliens, Asiatics born outside Australia, Africans, Aboriginals, Islanders, the "White" Australia policy that had to wait till 1942 before it started being wound back.
 It was funded yearly through a reduction of excise duties and customs duties paid to the states.
 For further background on Australia's tax history, click here.

 Back to Banknotes in 1910 the Commonwealth Treasury said it would give the same banknote guarantee, Australia-wide, and told the Queensland Treasury to stoppit .
-They purchased all unused private banknote paper, once again, provided that doors were still open, overprinted them with the words "Australian Note", securing them with gold.
+They purchased all unused private banknote paper, once again, provided that doors were still open, overprinted them with the words "Australian Note", securing them with gold, and making them payable in gold coin at the new Melbourne Treasury, on demand.
+Telegraphic Transfers between banks, and London, steadily grew in importance.

 In December 1911 the Commonwealth Bank, fully owned by the Federal Government, opened for general business.